 Almost a year ago today, I lost my mom to cancer.

 Grief is ubiquitous, yet singular.
 Because my mother loved me into the woman I am today.
 She built me a library of my very own, a collection of books by Beatrix Potter, Robert Munsch, of titles like Anne of Green Gables and Madeline.
 She laid out my clothes, white collared dresses and Mary Janes, did my hair in two neat braids.
-As a little girl, my favourite colour was pink and hers was too.
-I’d tell her fervently and earnestly,“I’m not copying you— I really do like it.”
+As a little girl, my favorite color was pink and hers was too.
+I’d tell her fervently and earnestly,“I’m not copying you — I really do like it.”
 But maybe I did love pink because of her.
 Maybe she shaped the world and how I saw myself in it.

-And yet… there is a piece of her that is infinite in a way I never understood before.
+And yet . . . there is a piece of her that is infinite in a way I never understood before.
 Two months after she passed away, my dad, brother and I received a video message from an old family friend.
-She told us that she’d only just heard the news, that she’d been off social media for a while but, when she logged back in, that she had the inexplicable urge to look up my mom.
+She told us that she’d only just heard the news, that she’d been off social media for a while, but when she logged back in, she had the inexplicable urge to look up my mom.
 Through tearful pauses, she told us how much our mother had meant to her, how her parenting style was modelled on how my brother and I were raised.
-She went on to say that we were lucky, that she was always amazed by the fact that my mom would write us poetry— amazed that anyone could love their children so much.
+She went on to say that we were lucky, that she was always amazed by the fact that my mom would write us poetry — amazed that anyone could love their children so much.
 Before this moment, it had never occurred to me the impact my mom could have on people outside of our immediate family, that she wasn’t only living on through us but through the people she touched.

 There is something mystical about the power to inspire people through our love, something transformative and transcendent.
 And maybe we are made up of the love we were given, quilts of kind words and best intentions.
 And maybe those who loved us also live within us.
-So even when it hurts, I honour my mom by watering the seeds she planted within me, by continuing to love the things she loved.
-Maybe after her loss, these words are even more true: she is…
+So even when it hurts, I honor my mom by watering the seeds she planted within me, by continuing to love the things she loved.
+Maybe after her loss, these words are even more true: she is . . .

 Always with Me.